-Background: Tahu has worked for Opera Australia since 2007 and this year became Head of Music for the company.
+Background: Tahu has worked for Opera Australia since 2007 and in 2017 became Head of Music for the company.
 He studied piano with Kalle Randalu in Germany, and with Oleg Stepanov and Natasha Vlassenko at the Queensland Conservatorium, where he completed his Master of Music.
 He is a frequent accompanist for international artists including Teddy Tahu Rhodes, Anthony Dean Griffey, Yvonne Kenny and Emma Matthews.

 Opera Australia repertoire: Conductor: Tosca, L’elisir d’amore, The Magic Flute and The Pearlfishers at Sydney Opera House; Aida on the Beach and tours of Don Giovanni.
 Assistant Conductor: the Ring Cycle, Bliss, Falstaff, Otello, Rigoletto, Carmen, Capriccio, Of Mice and Men, The Barber of Seville, Lucia di Lammermoor, Werther, The Magic Flute, La Bohème, La Traviata, Madama Butterfly, La sonnambula, Orpheus in the Underworld, A Streetcar Named Desire, Billy Budd and Don Giovanni.

 Other companies: In 2015, Tahu conducted Kurt Weill’s The Seven Deadly Sins for Victorian Opera.
 This work was paired with the premiere of a new work by four Australian Composers, of the same name, but with updated subject matter and music.